 Yes, Facebook has “rules”.
 There are certain types of content that they appear to give priority to with reach from your business pages.
 One thing consistent with Facebook is that they show your audience what they respond to on your page.
 The key is finding something you enjoy that resonates with your audience and brings them back for more.

 This month I want to share with you a few people I know who have found their “thing” and how they incorporate it within their communities.
-Each of them use different aspects of Facebook to connect with their audience authentically and are genuinely having fun while they are doing it.
+Each of them uses different aspects of Facebook to connect with their audience authentically and are genuinely having fun while they are doing it.

 Facebook Lives to Connect and Teach

-Roshanda Pratt is a livestream expert and produces her own Facebook Live show, “The Rosho Live“.
+Roshanda Pratt is a Livestream expert and produces her own Facebook Live show, “The Rosho Live“.
 Roshanda uses Facebook Lives on her public page and within her closed Facebook group to connect with her community, teach and inspire them to go live within their own communities.

 Roshanda's messaging goes beyond Facebook Lives as she empowers her audiences with the mantra “Visibility is Power”.
-She has created an active group, hosts an annual conference and most recently shared her State of Visibility for 2020 as a live and live-streamed event.
+She has created an active group, hosts an annual conference, and most recently shared her State of Visibility for 2020 as a live and live-streamed event.

 Why I love this?
 First, I absolutely love Roshanda.
 She inspires me in so many ways.
 I am thankful that she is local to me and I have been able to connect with her face-to-face.
 There is something about being in her presence that sparks a desire to push forward and embrace your story.